contentstack/cli/packages/contentstack/README.md

   --build-command=<value>    [Optional] Build Command --framework=<option>       [Optional] Type of framework
                              <options: Gatsby|NextJs|Other>
-  --init                     [Optional, Hidden] Reinitialize the project if it is an existing launch project.
   --org=<value>              [Optional] Provide the organization UID to create a new project or deployment --out-dir=<value>          [Optional] Output Directory --type=<option>            [Optional] Choose the type of adapters